A recorded version

 4. Identify the information the court needs to review a QRTP placement.

-All CJI team members and stakeholders in the child welfare community are encouraged to attend, including judges, court administration staff, law clerks, county attorneys, social workers, attorneys for parents and children, guardians ad litem, and tribal representatives.
+All CJI team members and stakeholders in the child welfare community are encouraged to participate in the training, including judicial officers, court administration staff, law clerks, county attorneys, social workers, attorneys for parents and children, guardians ad litem, and tribal representatives.

 Additional training opportunities specific to judicial officers and law clerks as well as court administration staff have been announced through the Minnesota Judicial Branch's internal communication channels.